Can I Be Fired for Not Signing An Arbitration Agreement?

 There are three scenarios to think about when asking if you can be fired for not signing an arbitration agreement:

 Depending on the study consulted, between twenty and forty percent of employees are subject to pre-dispute agreements to arbitrate.
-Mandatory arbitration of employment disputes has long been controversial, because of the economic pressure and unequal bargaining power present in the employment relationships.
+Mandatory arbitration of employment disputes has long been controversial because of the economic pressure and unequal bargaining power in employment relationships.

 “[I]n the case of pre-employment arbitration contracts, the economic pressure exerted by employers on all but the most sought-after employees may be particularly acute, for the arbitration agreement stands between the employee and necessary employment, and few employees are in a position to refuse a job because of an arbitration requirement.“

-Concerns have been raised about arbitration of statutory anti-discrimination statutes and potential arbitral waiver of non-waivable statutory rights and remedies.
+Concerns about arbitration of statutory anti-discrimination statutes and potential arbitral waiver of non-waivable statutory rights and remedies have been raised.
 The US Supreme Court rejected these arguments in Gilmer v.
 Interstate/Johnson Lane Corp., saying submission to arbitration is only a change of forum, not a loss of rights.

 Since the passage of the FAA in 1925, Congress, the federal courts, and most states have strongly promoted a policy in favor of arbitration.
 (Mitsubishi Motors v.
 Soler) Any doubts about the scope of agreements are resolved in favor of arbitrability.
 State statutes that single out arbitration or otherwise obstruct the purposes of the FAA are preempted.
 (AT&T Mobility LLC v.
 Concepcion.)
 The core statutory principle is that arbitration agreements are to be enforced according to their terms, except on grounds that justify the invalidation of any other contracts (9 USC section 2).

-The Supreme Court overruled, construing section 1’s language as applying only to transportation workers, in line with every Circuit except the Ninth (Circuit City v.
+The Supreme Court overruled Section 1’s language as applying only to transportation workers, in line with every Circuit except the Ninth (Circuit City v.
 Adams).
 The majority reasoned that if Congress had meant to cover all employment contracts, the reference to seamen and railroad workers would have been unnecessary.

 Adams means that mandatory pre-employment arbitration clauses are valid conditions of employment, and the refusal to sign can be a basis for rescinding an employment offer.

 Why?
 Because the employer has no obligation to offer an employee a contract without an arbitration clause, and that clause is enforceable on the same basis as other contracts.
-Even when the employee is not aware of the arbitration clause because it is buried in an employee handbook, it will be enforced.
+It will be enforced even when the employee is unaware of the arbitration clause because it is buried in an employee handbook.
 (Johnson v.
 Long John Silver’s Restaurants, Inc.) Although some courts won’t enforce arbitration agreements you aren’t aware of, others will.
 So read everything.

-The Supreme Court has also rejected a number of other arguments frequently made against employment arbitration.
-For example, the court has rejected arguments that arbitrators are biased in favor of employers in Soler (Refusing to presume arbitrator bias) Some research even finds that employees win more often in arbitration.
-And while reported awards tend to be smaller, it is impossible to judge how accurate the reports are, since most arbitration stays confidential.
+The Supreme Court has also rejected several other arguments frequently made against employment arbitration.
+For example, the court has rejected arguments that arbitrators are biased in favor of employers in Soler (Refusing to Precede Arbitrator Bias).
+Some research even finds that employees win more often in arbitration.
+And while reported awards tend to be smaller, it is impossible to judge how accurate the reports are since most arbitration stays confidential.

 Further, lower awards may be a function of lower costs and fees.
 And since both parties participate in selecting a neutral, a reputation for unbiased rulings is essential for long-term success.
 The Adams court saw the relative economy, speed, confidentiality, and preservation of relationships as advantageous to employees.